-Successful Use of Various Social Media In The Classroom, one of several reports on the site of the Association for Education in Journalism and Mass Communication, provides evidence of how social networks are being used effectively for more than just socializing.
-(This report also serves as an abstract for the upcoming book chapter cited at the bottom of this page).
-More than ever, journalists and educators alike must gain a better understanding of how users interact with information in social media.
+A series of studies have provided us with a foundation of evidence of how social networks are being used effectively for more than just socializing. ( More than ever, journalists and educators alike must gain a better understanding of how users interact with information in social media.

 We synthesize and test accurate, ethical journalism with social media such as Twitter and Facebook groups and measure how younger populations seek, select and share information.
 Answers to our research questions inform both the fields of education and journalism.
 How can social media affect perceived credibility or importance and understanding of news?
 How can social media enhance students’ engagement with and collaboration in courses that blend face-to-face meetings with virtual meetings?

 The popularity of social media in education and journalism are no longer novel.
 What remains limited, however, is the empirical evidence from systematic research of how social media can best be used in formal and informal learning environments.
 To investigate, we correlate personalization and interactivity in social media content with user engagement and learning.